 The Company's unrealized losses on its Obligations of United States Government agencies, Mortgage backed securities and State, County and Municipal bonds are the result of an upward trend in interest rates, mainly in the mid-term sector.
 None of the unrealized losses disclosed in the previous table are related to credit deterioration.
-The Company has determined that none of the securities in this classification are other-than-temporarily impaired at December 31, 2015 or December 31, 2014.
+The Company has determined that none of the securities in this classification are other-than-temporarily impaired at December 31, 2016.

-Other investments.
+Other Investments.

-The Company's unrealized loss on other investments relates to an investment in a pooled trust preferred security.
+The Company's unrealized loss on other investments at December 31, 2015 related to an investment in a pooled trust preferred security.
 The decline in value of the pooled trust preferred security is related to the deterioration of the markets for these types of securities brought about by the lowered credit ratings and past deferrals and defaults of the underlying issuing financial institutions.
-However, due to the reductions in defaults and deferrals during the year, the unrealized losses have improved from \$124,678 in 2014 to \$15,425 in 2015.
+However, due to the reductions in defaults and deferrals during the year, the unrealized gain or loss has improved from a \$15,425 loss in 2015 to a \$101,345 gain in 2016.
 The Company owns a senior tranche of this security and therefore has a higher degree of which future deferrals and defaults would be required before the cash flow for the Company's tranche is negatively impacted.
 The Company does not intend to sell this security and it is not more likely than not that the Company will be required to sell at a price less than amortized cost prior to maturity.
-Given these factors, the Company does not consider the investment to be other-than-temporarily impaired at December 31, 2015 or December 31, 2014.
+Given these factors, the Company does not consider the investment to be other-than-temporarily impaired at December 31, 2016 or December 31, 2015.
 This security is not subject to any of the restrictions put forth under the Volcker Rule that was brought about by the passage of the Dodd-Frank Act.

-The amortized cost and estimated fair value of securities at December 31, 2015, by contractual maturity, are shown below.
+The amortized cost and estimated fair value of securities at December 31, 2016, by contractual maturity, are shown below.
 Expected maturities will differ from contractual maturities because borrowers may have the right to call or prepay obligations with or without call or prepayment penalties.